unibe-geodata-modelling/2020-raspberry-pi-water-level/README.md

 - The second script (*data_visualisation.py*) visualises the measured values of both sensors per distance for all .csv-files.

-- The script was developed as a "Geodata analysis and modelling" seminar work - University of Bern.
+- The scripts were developed as a "Geodata analysis and modelling" seminar work - University of Bern.

 - The readme contains the prerequisites one needs to run the code, the set up and contact informations to the developers.